DarijaJovanovic/London_Smart_Meters_MSc_Capstone_Project/README.md

 However, the Scikit-Learn’s Isolation Forest algorithm returns an anomaly score between -0.5 and 0.5, with -0.5 being the most anomalous.
 Therefore, our anomaly scores are within this range.

-Figure 9 Shows that the energy sum column contains numerous outliers.
+The boxplot below shows that the energy sum column contains numerous outliers.
 We used the Isolation Forest algorithm to store and analyze the anomalies.

 <img src="Images/bp.png" width = "800" height = "450">

-The algorithm we used for the Affluent Achievers community group is shown Figure 10:
+The algorithm we used for the Affluent Achievers community group is shown in the figure below:

 <img src="Images/algo.PNG">